-This past January, Stephanie Arne, explorer, speaker, and host of Mutual of Omaha's Wild Kingdom, joined us on our Wild Baja Escape: Serenity & Sea Life in the Sea of Cortez, along with her social media manager Sing Weist.
-Here, they share their experience of reveling in pure nature and recharging among pristine desert isles and the spectacular Sea of Cortez.
+In December 2019, Stephanie Arne, explorer, speaker, and host of Mutual of Omaha's Wild Kingdom, joined us on Wild Baja Escape: Serenity & Sea Life in the Sea of Cortez, along with her social media manager Sing Weist.
+Here, they shared their experience of reveling in pure nature and recharging among pristine desert isles and a sea teeming with marine life.

-As we step aboard the pristine, 50-cabin National Geographic Venture expedition ship, we cannot help but marvel at the beauty and grandeur of the spacious and absolutely stunning vessel.
+As we step aboard the pristine, 50-cabin National Geographic Venture, we cannot help but marvel at the beauty and grandeur of this spacious and absolutely stunning expedition ship.
 After hours of travel by plane and bus, we’re filled with the excitement of embarking on an expedition that allows us to unplug and immerse ourselves in the adventure of exploring Mexico’s vast Sea of Cortez.

 We depart the dock at midnight and wake to a delectable breakfast buffet, fully stocked with bacon, quiches, potatoes sauteed with grilled peppers, and an omelet station.
 Each morning, we have the choice of joining a meditative, yoga-flow with our onboard wellness specialist to help us set our intention for the day.
 We are greeted with a stunning ombre sky as we watch the sunrise on the deck while posing in our Warrior 1 and Warrior 2.
 We end our session with a relaxing Shavasana with the morning wind’s melody humming quietly in our ears.